andrecowie/kiwisle/Logbooks/Ben.md

 |12/05|3| Worked on fixing bugs adding textures to Kiwi Island terrains
 |13/05|3| Restart on the terrain UI again, because we dont need the kiwiisland.txt anymore.
 |14/05|4| Working on the terrainUI, adding retrospective and other documents on github

+### Iteration 3

+Week 11 - Meeting on how to finish our final submissision and iteration

+Week 12 - Been busy with other assignments as well as SE - worked on some of the codings and the documents
+          Online meeting with the team working on the docs.